swift-project/docs/docs/home/models/xplane/csl2xsb_converter.md

 * it may take a while to process all models.
   In the end, the script will ask you to press ``ENTER`` to close the command prompt pop-up
-* on your model list pop-up window select ``force reload XPlane`` to **load all models again**, there should be no more error messages related to the unsupported format
+* on your model list pop-up window select ``force reload X-Plane`` to **load all models again**, there should be no more error messages related to the unsupported format

     ![](./../../../img/1stmodelset_forcereload_xp.jpg){: style="width:30%"}